 Ms. Cipriotti, born in 1974, earned a business degree with honors in 1998 from La Sapienza University in Rome and in 2015 completed the General Management executive master program at Harvard Business School.
 A professional chartered accountant, she has more than 20 years' experience in investment banking, corporate finance and consulting, including at international firms with a global presence and a diverse client portfolio: private equity, holding companies, family businesses and multinationals.
 She is well versed in ordinary and extraordinary corporate finance, risk management, negotiation and strategy, and has corporate governance experience as an independent non-executive director of regulated, supervised international and domestic companies since 2013.
 She is familiar with numerous business sectors, with a particular focus on financial institutions, real estate, infrastructure and transport, retail and consumer, pharmaceuticals, and media and telecommunications.
-She also serves as a member of the Board of Directors of Athora Italia S.p.A., B4 Investimenti S.p.A., Prelios Credit Servicing S.p.A., Reversal SIM S.p.A. and Coeclerici S.p.A., standing auditor at Ecolombardia 4 S.p.A., Camfin Alternative Assets S.p.A., Agripower S.p.A., Istituti Ospedialieri Bergamaschi S.r.I., and sole director of Sigmagest S.p.A.
+She also serves as a member of the Board of Directors of Athora Italia S.p.A., B4 Investimenti S.p.A., Prelios Credit Servicing S.p.A., Reversal SIM S.p.A. and Coeclerici S.p.A., Spindox S.p.A. and IMS S.p.A., standing auditor at HB Servizi S.p.A., Ecolombardia 4 S.p.A., Camfin Alternative Assets S.r.I., Agripower S.p.A., Istituti Ospedalieri Bergamaschi S.r.I., and sole director of Sigmagest S.p.A.
 The number of offices held is shown in Table 2.